witkovsky/CharFunTool/README.md

 Installation and requirements
 =============================

-CharFun Toolbox was developed with MATLAB Version: 9.2 (R2017a).
+CharFunTool was developed with MATLAB Version: 9.2 (R2017a).

 To install, you can either clone the directory with Git or download a .zip file.